P\'{o}lya-type inequalities on spheres and hemispheres: Introduction

-In fact, in 1954 P\'{o}lya conjectured this to be the case for {\it all} Dirichlet eigenvalues of the Laplace operator on bounded domains in $\R^{n}$~\cite{poly1}.
-A few years later, in 1961, he went on to prove this conjecture in the special case of Euclidean domains which tile the plane~\cite{poly}.
-Although some progress has been made since then -- see~\cite{ly,La}, for instance -- the general case remains open to this day.
+} In fact, in 1954 P\'{o}lya conjectured \txtb{these inequalities to hold} for {\it all} Dirichlet \txtb{and Neumann} eigenvalues of the Laplace operator on bounded Euclidean domains~\cite{poly1}.
+A few years later, in 1961, he went on to prove this conjecture \txtb{for the Dirichlet problem} in the special case of Euclidean domains which tile the plane~\cite{poly}, \txtb{and provide a partial result for the Neumann problem, completed in $1966$ by Kellner~\cite{kell}}.
+Although some progress has been made since then, \txtb{and it is now known that~\eqref{Polya_ineq} is satisfied for some non-tiling domains such as certain Cartesian products~\cite{La} or sufficiently thin sectors of some classes of spherically symmetric domains~\cite{frsa}, for instance}, the general case\txtb{, which has become known as P\'{o}lya's conjecture or inequality,} remains open to this day.

+\txtb{By exploring the examples of spheres and hemispheres, we aim a better understanding of the relations between P\'{o}lya-type inequalities and Weyl asymptotics, in particular in situations where the latter do not possess a second term of the form~\eqref{remainder}.
+Our results provide us with an idea of what we can possible expect to hold for more general situations, such as in the case of manifolds for which all geodesics are closed~\cite{bess}, which would be a natural next step to consider in light of the present results. }

+\txtb{In another direction, inequalities for the average of the first $k$ eigenvalues which are the best possible compatible with~\eqref{Polya_ineq} were obtained by Li and Yau for a general bounded domain $\Omega$ in $\R^{n}$ with Dirichlet boundary conditions~\cite{ly}.
+These read as

+and we will also consider such inequalities below in the case of spheres -- for other recent estimates of this type and Riesz means on spheres and hemispheres, see~\cite{blps}. }

-The purpose of the present paper is to consider examples of manifolds where P\'{o}lya's conjecture does not hold, and to see how~\eqref{Polya_ineq} can be modified to yield a set of valid sharp inequalities for the corresponding Laplacian eigenvalues.
+\txtb{A first motivation for} the present paper was thus to consider examples of manifolds where P\'{o}lya's conjecture does not hold, and to see how~\eqref{Polya_ineq} can be modified to yield a set of valid sharp inequalities for the corresponding Laplacian eigenvalues.
 More precisely, we shall consider the $n-$dimensional sphere

 with the canonical round metric, and the corresponding hemisphere